Topic 3.10: The project charter

 Depending on the size of a project and the relative risk it presents to the organisation, a project charter can be either a big, formal document, or something as simple as an email saying get on with it.

-The written business case is an example of a project charter, and we will look at it specifically in the next lesson.
+The written business case is another example of a project charter, and we will look at it specifically in the next lesson.

 Although the charter is often compared to a contract, as in many respects it has a similar intention, the charter should not be confused with an actual contract.